JobService/job-service/docs/pages/en-us/Features.md

 The Job Service can accept a job and a list of dependent jobs.
 The Job Service causes the job to wait until all dependent jobs have completed before automatically executing the job.

+## Job Types

+Job Service can be configured with job types.
+If a new job targets a job type, it can be defined using a format specific to that type, which can simplify job creation, and restrict the actions that a job can perform.